Earlham Road Cemetery, Norwich: Notable buildings

 The principal building in the cemetery is the crematorium, designed by David Percival, to replace the original twin-chapels of Benest's design in 1963–64 and reuses the original fish scale roof tiles. as well as roof timbering.
 It stands close to the cemetery's main entrance in Earlham Road.
 By October 1998 the crematorium and the adjacent garden were sold by the local authority to Dignity plc.
 Approximately 100 metres south of the crematorium stands the Gothic two-storey South Lodge (Benest 1856).
 The building was sold by auction in 2015.
 North Lodge is of the same style and date of South Lodge and stands close to the Bowthorpe Road entrance; both buildings housed the cemetery's superintendents.
 North Lodge's gardens are opened to the public annually, in aid of charity.
 Adjacent to South Lodge is the gothic flint and tile Roman Catholic chapel (Pearce 1874).
 Approximately 220 metres north-west of the crematorium and adjacent to Bowthorpe Road is the small brick and tile mortuary chapel standing in the Jewish burial ground designed by Benest in 1856.

 Notable interments

 Buried close to the Bowthorpe Road entrance lies the grave of eminent local architect, George Skipper.

 Founder of the Round Table, Louis Marchesi is interred in the Roman Catholic section of the cemetery.

 John Middleton one of the Norwich School of painters is buried close to the main drive adjacent to the crematorium.

+Also buried at the cemetery is the former juvenile novelist Daisy Ashford (best known work The Young Visiters).